 You could be pregnant if:

-- You’ve suddenly gone off your favourite foods
+- You’ve suddenly gone off your favorite foods

-- You hold your breath when you walk past a petrol station
+- You hold your breath when you walk past a smoker or garbage tuck

-It’s frustrating, but some early pregnancy signs are also symptoms of PMT.
+It’s frustrating, but some early pregnancy signs are also symptoms of premenstrual syndrome.

 This isn’t particularly helpful if you’re desperate to know whether or not you’re pregnant.

 Diarrhea is a sign of early pregnancy that isn’t commonly talked about.

 It is something some women experience during early pregnancy.